Your complete Johannesburg itinerary

 Maboneng is arguably the coolest and the most vibrant districts of them all.
 So, what is all the buzz about?
 The neighbourhood once forgotten, dilapidated and full of highjacked buildings, it is now a cultural centre filled with art studios, trendy bars, restaurants and has a multitude of murals and graffiti, a real candy for the eye.

 Maboneng, means "place of light" in Sesotho.
 The precinct was redeveloped by the businessman Jonathan Leibmann.
 You could spend a week here and still discover new things.
 The gentrification of this area has tried to include the newcomers to the old locals.
 Here you will have street markets, hips restaurants and artisans that will give back to the community.
+You can also buy their art to support them.

 Take a walking tour in Maboneng!